MODSetter/gpt-instagram/README.md

 6. Since GPT-Instagram uses Drizzle ORM make sure to run `yarn` then `yarn generate` & `yarn migrate` before you run the project to create your DB.

 7. Finally run `yarn dev` to run the Application.

+---

+This app was done for Tavily AI Intern Application.
+This is just a toy project don't expect any further updates.

+---